Table of Contents[Hide][Show]

 Most LTD plans consider a person disabled if they have a medical condition that causes them to 1) be unable to perform their work duties for the first two years of the policy and 2) be unable to complete the work duties of almost any occupation for the years following the initial 2-year period.
 Each LTD plan defines disability as slightly different, so look over your plan policy to see how your plan determines “disabled.”

-Evaluating Disability for People with Ulcerative Colitis
+Evaluating Disability Claims for Ulcerative Colitis

 Patients seeking disability payments for their ulcerative colitis will have to prove that they are impacted in a way that they cannot perform their old job or any job that they could be trained to work.
 They will need a Residual Functional Capacity (RFC) assessment that indicates how their symptoms affect and limit their life activities.